 \section{A brief overview of the GAS representation, IF and FDM}

 The GAS representation \cite{DGabor} is a complex-valued function, $z[n]$, that has only positive frequency components in the Fourier spectrum, and it is defined as

-where the real part of GAS is the original signal and the imaginary part is the Hilbert transform (HT) of the real part, real and imaginary part are orthogonal to each other (i.e. inner product $\left< x[n],\hat{x}[n] \right>=0$).
+where the real part of GAS is the original signal and the imaginary part is the Hilbert transform (HT) of the real part, real and imaginary parts are orthogonal to each other (i.e., inner product $\left< x[n],\hat{x}[n] \right>=0$).
 The HT of a signal is defined as

-where $*$ is the convolution operation, $H$ is Hilbert operator and impulse response $h[n]$ is the Hilbert kernel.
-From \eqref{eqht}, one can observe that the HT is an ideal operator which cannot be implemented in real applications, because, its impulse response is unstable (i.e. absolutely not summable as $\sum_{n=-\infty}^{\infty}|h[n]|=\infty$), non-causal, and has infinite time support.
-Practically, the GAS $z[n]$, from a real signal $x[n]$ of length $N$, is obtained by the discrete Fourier transform (DFT) as \cite{SLRM, rslc9}
+where $*$ is the convolution operation, $H$ is the Hilbert operator and impulse response $h[n]$ is the Hilbert kernel.
+From \eqref{eqht}, one can observe that the HT is an ideal operator which cannot be implemented in real applications, because its impulse response is unstable (i.e., absolutely not summable as $\sum_{n=-\infty}^{\infty}|h[n]|=\infty$), non-causal, and has infinite time support.
+Practically, the GAS representation $z[n]$, from a real signal $x[n]$ of length $N$, is obtained by the inverse discrete Fourier transform (IDFT) as \cite{SLRM, rslc9}

 where $X[k]=(1/N)\sum_{n=1}^{N-1} x[n]\exp(-j 2\pi kn/N)$ is the DFT of a signal $x[n]$, $0 \le n,k \le N-1$, $\exp(j\pi n)=(-1)^n$, and $X[N/2]$ is the highest frequency component of the Fourier spectrum.
 This is the only practical approach, based on the Fourier theory and being used by MATLAB as well, which is available in the literature to obtain the GAS representation that satisfies the following properties: \textbf{(P1)} only positive frequencies are present in the Fourier spectrum, \textbf{(P2)} real part is the original signal $x[n]$, \textbf{(P3)} imaginary part is the HT of real part (i.e. $\hat{x}[n]=H\{x[n]\}$), \textbf{(P4)} real and imaginary parts are orthogonal to each other (i.e. $\left< x[n], \hat{x}[n] \right> = 0$), and \textbf{(P5)} real part is the HT of imaginary part with minus sign (i.e. $x[n]=-H\{\hat{x}[n]\}=-H^2\{x[n]\}$ or $x[n]=H^4\{x[n]\}$).